 As you can probably imagine, if smaller machines are used, the excavation is not as efficient as if multiple larger machines were employed.
 Normally a standard excavation runs quite smoothly… We set out the pool and its height, bring in the machines, and then start digging!
 As long as there are no hiccups we are in and out within the day.
 Things that can help this process run smoothly are clearing the paths for the machinery, running a simple soil test prior to the day to check for rock, as well as sewerage plumbing checks.
 A tight access site or a site with rock present would normally take 2-3 days to fully excavate and prepare for your new fibreglass pool.

-An example of how we handle a limited access site can be found below:
+An example of how we install a fibreglass pool with a limited access site can be found below:

-We recently installed a 7.5m x 2.5m Silvermist Bellagio Fibreglass Pool in a beautiful Pakenham backyard, surrounded by picturesque views and tree lined fences.
+We recently installed a 7.5m x 2.5m Silvermist Bellagio Fibreglass Pool in a beautiful Pakenham backyard.
+Not far from leafy Botanic Ridge and up and coming Clyde, this property was surrounded by picturesque views and tree lined fences.
 The property was on Highland Drive, which is no doubt a beautiful spot, but it comes at a price- a very steep block, and minimal access for excavation equipment.
 We were so excited to get that pool installed as the views from the pool will be simply amazing, but we knew it would be a little longer than your average site.

 We began by setting out the pool and brought in a jackhammer and mini excavator to begin the dig.
 Luckily our soil test advised us that there was going to be rock so we were prepared to do the work by hand.
 We transported the rock and dirt to the front yard via motorised wheelbarrows and discarded of the soil with a bobcat that remained in the front yard.
 After 2.5 days we were ready to crane in the fibreglass shell and begin the build so the customer could be staring out over the hills to the sunset from their sparkling pool in no time!

-For a case study on a tight access sight, please click here.
+For more case studies on a tight access sight, in Cheltenham or Beaumaris, please click here.

 As you can see, no matter what your access levels are to your backyard, no excavation is too difficult for us.
 With approximately only 10% of new pool constructions being limited access, it is unlikely we couldn’t arrange a simple solution for your pool installation.
 It is always best to organise a quick site visit from our Construction Manager to confirm what equipment will be required for your excavation based on your individual requirements so you have all the information before your pool build is quoted.
 If you are in South East Melbourne, Bayside Melbourne or on the Mornington Peninsula, click here to organise a complimentary site visit from our Construction Manager today.